 Pippi Beach

-South of Yamba Point, Pippi Beach is an idyllic place to go for a sunset stroll and enjoy the view.
-Strong southern swells can thrash at Pippi, but on calm days, this 1.6 km stretch of beach is lovely.
-Plus, there’s an off-leash dog area on the south end at Flat Rock if you’re travelling with pets.
+Located South of Yamba Point, Pippi Beach is an idyllic place to visit for a sunset stroll and an enjoyable view.
+Strong southern swells can thrash at Pippi Beach, but on calm days, this 1.6km stretch of beach is lovely.
+Plus, Flat Rock has an off-leash dog area on the south end, which is perfect if you’re travelling with pets.

 Turners Beach